-The Project node (common to both Phase 1 and 2) contains the Principal Investigator and Main Project Information panels, with the following fields:
+The Project node (common to both Phase 1 and 2) contains the Principal Investigator (PI) and Main Project Information panels, with the following fields:

-- Select PI...: Select the Principle Investigator from the list of registered ALMA users. - Project: Title of the project. - Assigned Priority: Not yet used. - Project Code: A unique code for the project, assigned automatically upon its first submission.
+- Select PI...: This opens a tool that allows the PI to be selected from the user database. - Project: The title of the project can be entered here and is limited to 120 characters. - Assigned Priority: Not yet used. - Project Code: A unique code for the project, assigned automatically upon its first submission.
+The format consists of four separate fields: - Year of submission (4 digits) - Period of submission (single digit or, for DDT proposals, a single character) - Order of submission (5 digits) - Letter Code (single character).